Should I buy an extended warranty?

 Some massage chairs come with a function that allows you to memorize a program and your settings in that program.
 That can be a pre-set auto program or a custom manual program that you create for yourself.
 The chair with this feature will memorize your body scan, your roller depth adjustments, your airbag compression strength, your roller speed, and, in the case of a custom manual program you create for yourself, where the rollers go, what they do, what airbags you’ve deployed, whether you turn on the foot rollers, and what position you recline your chair.
 Without the memory function, you must reset everything you like about your past program(s) and start from scratch each time you sit in the chair.
 With the memory function, you just have to select the user program you created before and it will bring up the remembered program and associated settings.

-Since the L-track rollers are just an extension of the S-track, some call them an SL-track.
+Since the L-track rollers are just an extension of the S-track, some say they have an SL-track.
 Again, all L- and J-track chairs also have the S-track feature.

 There are three types of stretches in massage chairs: full body extension stretches, segmental stretches, and hip distraction stretches.